 Appointing a designated independent nonexecutive director to work with our CEO on engagement with our workforce and help increase employee input through our Joint Negotiating and Consultative Committee.

-Inviting the Chair of our Customer Scrutiny Panel to attend one Board meeting per year.
+Inviting the chairs of our Customer and Environmental Scrutiny Panels to a Board meeting each year.

 Publishing this document every year to explain our finances and governance.